mraruziev/mraruziev.github.io/docs/index.md

 for<br>
 <font size= "5"> Team 210 </font><br>

-**Submission: month, DD, YYYY**
+**Submission: september, 03, 2025**
 </center>

 ## Introduction

-* This needs to be updated so that a reader gets an idea of the purpose of this datasheet.
+* This project needs to be updated so that a reader gets an idea of the purpose of this datasheet.

 ### Project Summary